Unleash/unleash/website/docs/reference/activation-strategies.md

 ##### Date and time operators

-All date and time operators require `currentTime` context field.
-Similarly, the `currentTime` context field can only be used with date and time operators.
-With the date and time operators, you can enable a feature before or after a specified time or make it available for a specific time span by combining the two operators.
+All date and time operators require the `currentTime` context field, and the `currentTime` context field can only be used with date and time operators.
+With these operators, you can enable a feature before or after a specified time or make it available for a specific time span by combining the two operators.

 Date and time operators only support single values.